aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 - **Material Overwrites** – Re‑using the same `LambertMaterial` instance for multiple nodes will cause all nodes to share the same color.
 Always create a fresh material per iteration, as shown above.
 - **Large Meshes** – For meshes with millions of vertices, consider using `MeshBuilder` with indexed polygons to keep the FBX file size manageable.

-## Frequently Asked Questions

-**Q: Can I export the scene to other formats besides FBX?**
-A: Yes, Aspose.3D supports OBJ, STL, 3MF, GLTF, and more.
-Just replace the `FileFormat` enum in the `save` call.

-**Q: What if I need to change the material after the scene is created?**
-A: Retrieve the node, modify its `LambertMaterial` (e.g., `setDiffuseColor`), and re‑save the scene.

-**Q: Does the library handle large meshes efficiently?**
-A: Aspose.3D uses optimized data structures; however, for extremely large meshes consider streaming or splitting the scene.

-**Q: Is there a way to animate the color change?**
-A: Yes, you can animate material properties using the `AnimationController` API.

 ## Additional Frequently Asked Questions

 **Q1: Can I use Aspose.3D with other Java frameworks?**